tmtsoftware/csw/docs/src/main/apps/cswlocationserver.md

 Find out the IP address and dedicated port for running the location server.
 Assume that IP is 192.168.1.21 and port is 3552.

 **Provisioning**:
-Make sure you have the environment variable CLUSTER_SEEDS set to the IP address and port as in `192.168.1.21:3552`
+Make sure you set all necessary @ref[environment variables](../deployment/env-vars.md).

 **Running**: Switch to application directory and run this command - `./bin/csw-location-server --clusterPort=3552`